azoth-lang/azoth.language.reference/src/optional-types.md

 # Optional Types

 Optional types can have all values of an underlying type plus an additional value "`none`".
-The underlying type can be any type including value or reference types.
+The underlying type can be any type including object, value or struct types.

 ```grammar
 optional_type